11 Of The Most Exclusive Private Members' Clubs In Hong Kong

 Managed by the Shangri-La group, you’ll find the same attention detail as you would in their hotels, keeping you in the lap of luxury throughout.
 And, as if that wasn’t enough, there’s also fully serviced marina to park your superyacht.

-Wine and dine: Feast on signature dry-aged and wet-aged meat cuts at the Marina Grill before heading to the adjacent bar, where mixologist Matthew Lau will prepare a cocktail tailored to your tastes.
+Wine and dine: Feast on signature dry-aged and wet-aged meat cuts at the Marina Grill before heading to the adjacent bar, where the mixologist will prepare a cocktail tailored to your tastes.
 There's also The Deck with views over the marina, The Horizon Chinese restaurant, Caffe Luna Italian restaurant and LaCave wine bar.

 For the family: Take the little ones up to “Kids on 8!” for an interactive area of mini-worlds, and keep the older ones busy in the two-level indoor playroom with climbing challenges and vertical drop slides.
 Teenagers have their own Chill Zone and a special graffiti-sprayed lounge area, The Yard.